The Art of Code generation with Cline (Claude + OpenAI)

 If you're not familiar with Claude-Dev (now Cline), it might be worth checking out.
 In short, it is an incredibly powerful open-source code assistant that works with any LLM capable of reasoning and code generation.

-1. Start with Architecture, Not Code!
+1. Start with Unit Tests/Documentation/Architecture

 Before diving into coding, use AI to generate architecture documentation and diagrams.
 This ensures a clear and scalable structure from the outset.